 While OT is leveling-up on the technology side, IT needs to reframe the way it thinks about building devices.

 “To IT, it’s just a light switch,” says Rich Miller, VP of Information Technology at OTI.
 “It doesn’t need very much attention.
 Instead, IT is focused on making sure all users have email access or that the personal devices people bring onto the office network are not posing threats to overall security.”

-But as convergence deepens, building devices are no longer “just a light switch.”
-They’re WiFi enabled, IP connected, power over ethernet, data sharing smart devices that are part of a larger effort to improve operations, maximize profitability and keep people comfortable.
-The way they’re so flexible and programmable for multiple building applications is by not being inherently secure.
+As convergence deepens, building devices are no longer just light switches.
+Devices are WiFi enabled, IP connected, power over ethernet, data sharing smart devices.
+They are part of a larger effort to improve operations, maximize profitability and keep people comfortable.
+They’re flexible and programmable because they’re not inherently secure.